aawarner/CNAT/README.md

-# Cisco NFVIS Automation Tool
+# Cisco DNA Automation Tool
 A Python script that will automate the administration of NFVIS.
 This program will enable the retrieval of platform information as well as automate the deployment and deletion of bridges, networks,